The Louvain Innovation Network (LIN), established by UCLouvain, assembles six university partners in promoting entrepreneurship and innovation.

 Training support for your innovation project

-CRECIS, UCL’s Center for Research in Entrepreneurial Change and Innovative Strategies, established Louvain Innovation, an awareness-building and training initiative for business managers in how to use innovation management expertise developed by UCL.
+CRECIS, UCLouvain’s Center for Research in Entrepreneurial Change and Innovative Strategies, established Louvain Innovation, an awareness-building and training initiative for business managers in how to use innovation management expertise developed by UCLouvain.
 To generate champions of innovation, Louvain Innovation offers businesses an executive training programme in innovation management that aims to impart tomorrow’s innovators all the necessary knowledge for leading a successful innovation project, with emphasis on managerial, economic and networking dimensions.
 This very practical programme helps the innovator use his or her ‘business project’ as a hands-on means for training and to validate it by earning a university certificate.
 Louvain Innovation also offers on-demand half-day workshops for businesses and managers, led by CRECIS innovation experts.